 Like most music lovers, once you return from a long day of work, you’ll certainly want to relax on your couch listening to some music.
 Headphones can make this period of relaxation very enjoyable.
-Notwithstanding, that can only happen if your headphones can provide you with the volume you desire.
+Notwithstanding, that can only happen if your headphones can provide you with the desired volume.

 How can you make headphones louder?